whanley/RDF-tutorial/graph-databases-and-SPARQL-update.md

 - [Getty Vocabularies Example Queries](http://vocab.getty.edu/queries)

 # Notes
 [^1]: In the 2010s, many cultural institutions began to offer access to their collections information through [web Application Programming Interfaces](/lessons/intro-to-the-zotero-api.html).
 While these APIs were a powerful way to access individual records in a machine-readable manner, they are not ideal for cultural heritage data because they are structured to work for a predetermined set of queries.
 For example, a museum may have information on donors, artists, artworks, exhibitions, and provenance, but its web API may offer only object-wise retrieval, making it difficult or impossible to search for associated data about donors, artists, provenance, etc. This structure is great if you come looking for information about particular objects.
 However, it makes it difficult to aggregate information about every artist or donor that happens to be described in the dataset as well.
-These included defunct services from the [British Museum](http://collection.britishmuseum.org), [Europeana](http://labs.europeana.eu/api/linked-open-data-introduction), the [Smithsonian American Art Museum](http://americanart.si.edu), and the [Yale Center for British Art](http://britishart.yale.edu/collections/using-collections/technology/linked-open-data).
+These included defunct services from the [British Museum](http://collection.britishmuseum.org), [Europeana](http://labs.europeana.eu/api/linked-open-data-introduction), and the [Yale Center for British Art](http://britishart.yale.edu/collections/using-collections/technology/linked-open-data).
+The [Smithsonian American Art Museum](https://triplydb.com/smithsonian/american-art-museum/sparql) maintains its SPARQL endpoint.
-[^2]: See, for example, the explanation by the National Gallery of Art for its 2018 [decision to move its data collections to Wikidata](https://www.nga.gov/open-access-images/wikimedia-commons-wikidata.html).
+[^2]: Wikidata superceded the pioneering graph database [DBpedia](https://www.dbpedia.org/), which is still active.
+See the explanation by the National Gallery of Art for its 2018 [decision to move its data collections to Wikidata](https://www.nga.gov/open-access-images/wikimedia-commons-wikidata.html).